gainskills/Kex-Zh-Blog/content/post/2019-01-19-get-in-dict-get.md

     )
 ~~~

-Unfortunately, it run into following error when the minute number is less than 10:
+Unfortunately, it runs into the following error when the minute number is less than 10:

 ~~~Python
 minTowords(3)